JonathanJacob1809/Capstone-Project-ML-PredictingCreditConsumption/README.md

 - Numerical and Categorical Variables: The analysis started with the exploration of numerical and categorical variables to understand the data distribution and identify any potential outliers or trends.

 3.	**Feature Engineering**:
-- Creating New Features: Relevant features werw created or transformed using RobustScaler for numerical columns and OneHotEncoder for categorical columns to enhance the model's predictive power.
+- Creating New Features: Relevant features were created or transformed using RobustScaler for numerical columns and OneHotEncoder for categorical columns to enhance the model's predictive power.

 4.	**Model Building**:
 - **Splitting Data**: The dataset is split into training and test sets.